InterContinental Sun Peninsula · Son Tra

 The Rooms

-Suites and villas with private pools exist at the higher categories and they're exceptional.
-Beds are proper luxury hotel quality.
+The detail throughout, door handles, artworks, the way light moves through the space at different hours, is the kind of thing that distinguishes a genuinely designed hotel from a hotel that spent a lot on renovation.
+Beds are proper luxury quality.
 Bathrooms have standalone tubs.
-The detail everywhere — the door handles, the artworks, the way light moves through the space — is the kind of thing that distinguishes a genuinely designed hotel from a hotel that spent a lot on renovation.
+The design has won multiple awards and the awards are deserved.

 Pool, Beach & Facilities